-

 Born in Manhattan, and raised on Long Island, Cecilia expressed an interest in playing music at the tender age of four.
 She started with piano lessons at five, but succumbed to the lure of the guitar at age ten.
 A Chilean friend of her mother's, (her Mom being also from Chile), first showed her a few chords on the guitar and taught her a couple of Hispanic songs.
 Left to her own devices, the repertoire expanded to include Baez, Beatles, etc. She eventually got formal training at The Guitar Workshop in Roslyn, NY, and studied with its founder, the late Kent Sidon, who taught her classical guitar technique and its application to other kinds of music.
 A decade or so later, she had the great good fortune to find Jim Carson, who helped her develop her vocal gifts.

 While in high school, she appeared on CBS-TV's "Camera 3" with folk legend Jean Ritchie, later contributing background vocals to Ritchie's "None But One" (Sire Records), which was awarded "Best Folk Album of the Year" by Rolling Stone Magazine.
-She played at NYC's bicentennial celebrations in '76 at South Street Seaport, and opened shows for Buzzy Linhart, Dr. John, Kenny Rankin, and Tom Paxton among others.
-She contributed original music to a NYC production of Tennessee Williams' "Tiger Tail", starring Shae D'Lynn, ("Dharma and Greg"), directed by Harry Mastrogeorge ("Mary Tyler Moore Show", "Miami Vice".)
+She played at NYC's bicentennial celebrations at South Street Seaport, and opened shows for Buzzy Linhart, Dr. John, Kenny Rankin, and Tom Paxton among others.
+For upcoming shows, see CALENDAR page; for what the critics have to say, see REVIEWS.

 -